Schedule of Classes & Events

 PERSONAL STATEMENT ASSISTANCE - FORMER DEAN FOR ADMISSIONS GEORGE JUSTICE, ESQ.

-Personal Statement guidance - Prepare a draft of your personal statement, submit it former Dean for Admissions, George Justice, Esq., and you will receive his feedback.
-Dean Justice has decades of experience, reviewed thousands of law chool applications, and made thousand of admission's decisions.
+Personal Statement guidance - Prepare a draft of your personal statement, submit it to either former Dean for Admissions, George Justice, Esq., or former SUNY Binghamton Pre-Law Advisor Andreina Rosa and you will receive feedback.

 INTRODUCTION TO LEGAL WRITING - LAW SCHOOL STYLE

-Anthony Desiato, Esq., Director, J.D.
-Admissions, Pace Law School introduces you to the art of legal writing.
+Professor Keith Hirokawa, Albany Law School, introduces you to the art of legal writing.
 The writing style expected of law school students is not what undergraduate students are accustomed to.
-Law School writing is based on the IRAC method (Issue-Rule-Analysis/Application-Conclusion) and Anthony guides you through the ins and outs of this generally unfamiliar approach.
+Law School writing is based on the IRAC method (Issue-Rule-Analysis/Application-Conclusion) and Professor Horkawa guides you through the ins and outs of this generally unfamiliar approach.
 Over the course of this seminar, you will learn how to write like a law school student in advance of becoming a 1L!

-PACE LAW SCHOOL - PIPELINE TO ADMISSION - PROGRAM BENEFITS
+ALBANY LAW SCHOOL - PATHWAY TO ADMISSION - PROGRAM BENEFITS

-Candidates who complete the Focus Approach Program (including the legal writing component), submit a timely and complete J.D. application, satisfy all character and fitness requirements, are admitted to, and enroll at Pace Law School, will receive a one-time scholarship of $2,000 to help defray the cst of the program.
+Candidates who complete the Focus Approach Program (including the legal writing component), submit a timely and complete J.D. application, satisfy all character and fitness requirements, are admitted to, and enroll at Albany Law School, will receive a one-time scholarship of $2,000 to help defray the cost of the program.